richardriverag/richardriverag.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am Professor in Computer Security at [Escuela Politécnica Nacional](https://fis.epn.edu.ec/) (EPN) in the Department of Informatics and Computer Science. in Quito, Ecuador.
+Currently, I am Professor in Computer Science at [Escuela Politécnica Nacional](https://fis.epn.edu.ec/) (EPN) in the Department of Informatics and Computer Science. in Quito, Ecuador.
 And Lecturer in the [Master in Security and Privacy](https://estudios.uoc.edu/es/masters-universitarios/ciberseguridad-privacidad/presentacion) at the